Online Learning Initiatives

 The Garage, Northwestern’s hub for student entrepreneurship and innovation, in partnership with the Office of the Provost and the Faculty Distance Learning Workgroup, is pleased to present a new program to explore new developments in teaching and learning: the Innovation in Teaching Series.

-Melissa Crounse Kaufman, Executive Director of the Garage; Dan Gruber, Assistant Professor at the Medill School of Journalism, Media, Integrated Marketing Communications; and Marianna Kepka, Assistant Provost for Academic Administration have organized a series of open houses, presentations, and panel discussions as a forum for showcasing exciting developments and building community throughout Northwestern around teaching innovation.
+Pam Daniels, Clinical Assistant Professor and Design Innovator in Residence at The Segal Design Institute; Melissa Crounse Kaufman, Executive Director of the Garage; and Marianna Kepka, Assistant Provost for Academic Initiatives have organized a series of presentations and panel discussions as a forum for showcasing exciting developments and building community throughout Northwestern around teaching innovation.

 The Fellowships began in the Fall 2014, when the Provost and Faculty Distance Learning Workgroup announced new seed funding to support digital and online projects that will enhance Northwestern students’ learning through the innovative use of technologies.
 Provost Dan Linzer and the Faculty Distance Learning Workgroup requested proposals from Northwestern faculty for the Provost's Fellowship for Digital Learning, that will enhance Northwestern students’ learning, allow faculty and the University to experiment with modern learning technologies, showcase Northwestern faculty’s excellence in teaching, and increase Northwestern’s visibility in digital and online teaching environments.

 The Faculty Distance Learning Workgroup advises the Provost on issues related to the development and implementation of distance learning opportunities at the University.
 Through active engagement with the schools, faculty colleagues and other groups across campus, this workgroup helps to ensure that the core teaching, research, and service mission is at the center of all distance learning initiatives undertaken by the University.